nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Test case: `deletecontact 0`
       Expected: No contact is deleted.
 Error message for invalid contact index shown in the status message.
 The contact list remains unchanged.

-   1. Test case: `delete x` where x is larger that the displayed contact list size
+   1. Test case: `deletecontact x` where x is larger that the displayed contact list size
+      Expected:  No contact is deleted.
+Error message for invalid contact index shown in the status message.
+The contact list remains unchanged.

+   1. Test case: `deletecontact`
       Expected: No contact is deleted.
 Error message for invalid contact index shown in the status message.
 The contact list remains unchanged.

 2. Deleting a contact while some contacts are being shown